-Irish euro coins catalog
+Irish euro coins catalog with values online

 Circulation euro coins of Ireland